protectwise/troika/packages/troika-three-text/README.md

 ## Carets and Selection Ranges

 In addition to rendering text, it is possible to access positioning information for caret placement and selection ranges.
 To access that info, use the `getCaretAtPoint` and `getSelectionRects` utility functions.
-Both of these functions take a `textRenderInfo` object as input, which you can get from the `Text` object either in the `sync()` callback or from its `textRenderInfo` property after sync has completed.
+Both of these functions take a `textRenderInfo` object as input, which you can get from the `Text` object's `textRenderInfo` property after sync has completed.
+See "Handling Asynchronous Updates" above for how to react to sync completion events.

 #### `getCaretAtPoint(textRenderInfo, x, y)`